lsst-dm/dmtn-183/index.rst

  2. Write the alert packet to the object store, using the alert ID as a key.
  3. Publish the alert packet to the Kafka topic that serves data to community brokers.

-In addition, after all observing is complete for a night, all the alerts that were succesfully published that night should be combined into a single Avro Object Container file.
-The file should be stored on an archival filesystem.
-The set of published alerts can be identified by consuming from the Kafka topic.

 Reading data
 ------------